-The Company relies on third parties to supply ingredients and excipients for the manufacture and formulation of its drugs, catheters required to deliver the drug to the brain as well as imaging software to accurately place catheters in the tumor ("Components").
+The Company relies on third parties to supply ingredients and excipients for the manufacture and formulation of its drugs, compatible infusion systems for drug delivery, catheters required to deliver the drug to the brain as well as imaging software to accurately place catheters in the tumor ("Components").
 Each of the suppliers of these Components in turn need to comply with regulatory requirements.
-Any significant disruption in supplier relationships could harm the Company's business, including the potential impact of COVID-19.
-Any significant delay in the supply of a Component, for a potential ongoing clinical study could considerably delay completion of potential clinical trials, product testing and regulatory approval of potential product candidates.
-If the Company or its suppliers are unable to purchase these Components after regulatory approval has been obtained for the product candidates, or the suppliers decide not to manufacture these Components or provide support for any of the Components, clinical trials or the commercial launch of that product candidate would be delayed or there would be a shortage in supply, which would impair the ability to generate revenues from the sale of the product candidates.
+Any significant disruption in supplier relationships could harm the Company's business, including the potential impact of COVID-19 which continues to cause supply chain instability.
+Any significant delay in the supply of a Component, for a potential ongoing clinical study could considerably delay initiation or completion of potential clinical trials, drug manufacturing, drug testing and regulatory approval of potential product candidates.
+If the Company or its suppliers are unable to purchase these Components after regulatory approval has been obtained for the product candidates, or the suppliers decide not to manufacture these Components or provide support for any of the Components, clinical trials or the commercial launch of that product candidates would be delayed or there would be a shortage in supply, which would impair the ability to generate revenues from the sale of the product candidates.
 It may take several years to establish an alternative source of supply for such Components and to have any such new source approved by the FDA and other regulatory agencies.